-Strength Is Accepting Help
+Strength Is Accepting Help for Chronic Anxiety

 I jolt awake.
 Where am I?
 What time is it?
 What’s my sugar?
 My head races.
 My heart pounds.
 My chest tightens.
 I feel the nausea building in my throat and tears rolling down my cheeks.
 I can hardly breathe.
 I throw my pillows toward the ground, angry that I sleep with so many in the first place.

 I frantically search for my Dexcom receiver that’s never more than a foot away.
 I reach for the light on my nightstand and find the number I’m so desperately seeking.
 136 with a steady arrow.
 I take a breath.
 I’m okay.
 I repeat to myself, I’m okay.
 But I don’t feel okay.
 It’s 5:05 a.m., and while the rest of the world is dreaming, I fight the urge to rejoin them for fear that I’ll again jerk awake or that I won’t wake up at all.
 I sit upright and sob into my bent knees, waiting for the time to pass and wishing hopelessly that it would take this disease with it.

 Ever since leaving the hospital, a week after my diagnosis, I have always managed my diabetes on my own.
 I hardly understood the idea of distributing the weight among others.
 This diagnosis was mine, and I would bear the weight of it on my own shoulders.
 The weight I carried was heavy that evening when I was 13 and skipped dinner to avoid being poked.